mattghali/interviewtest/q4/README.md

 ### OS Loader
 The OS loader routine in the firmware is called the "UEFI boot manager".
 This code can read a standardized configuration from a designated area of nonvolatile memory, and read efi binaries off FAT formatted "efi system" partitions.
-From an ordered list stored in nvram, the boot manager chooses a partition, loads and runs the efi boot loader off the selected system partition.
-On our linux system that will likely be grub2-efi, located after boot under /boot/efi.
+From an ordered list stored in nvram, the boot manager chooses a partition, loads and runs the efi boot loader off the selected system partition, mounted after boot at /boot/efi.
+On our linux system that will likely be grub2-efi.

 ### Bootloader
 grub2-efi is an efi binary that reads typical grub configuration.
-Two basic items grub needs are the root device to mount, and the kernel to execute.
+Two basic items grub needs are the root device to mount, and the kernel to execute, along with its boot arguments.
 It can also load additional modules, and uncompress/mount/execute a compressed initial root filesystem.
 The bootloader mounts the root filesystem, and from it loads the kernel.

 ### Kernel load